 Once I had my fill, I grabbed my blender and a few other ingredients: International Delight® Cold Stone Creamery Sweet Cream, Reddi-wip® Extra Creamy, whole milk, plain Greek yogurt, and ice.

-Once the frappé was blended to my liking, I filled a couple mason jars three-quarters of the way full, and then topped each with copious amounts of Reddi-wip Extra Creamy.
-Reddi-wip is made from cows not treated with artificial growth hormone, and with no artificial flavors or sweeteners.
+Once the frappé was blended to my liking, I filled a couple mason jars three-quarters of the way full, and then topped each with copious amounts of Reddi-wip Extra Creamy, which is made from cows not treated with artificial growth hormone, and with no artificial flavors or sweeteners.
 Real dairy cream is the number one ingredient.
 Yum!

 A black raspberry frappé and a good book—that’s a frappé my way!

-Find the ingredients to frappé your way in the dairy case.
-Walmart makes it simple by having all the International Delight flavors and Reddi-wip options right next to each other.
-Go to your local store and re-create this (or another fun combo) frappé at home!
+Find the ingredients to frappé your way in the dairy case (or online) to re-create this or another fun combo frappé at home!

 - 1 cup International Delight Cold Stone Creamery Sweet Cream Flavor Coffee Creamer

 - 1/2 cup plain Greek yogurt

 - 1 cup black raspberries

 - 2 cups ice

 - Reddi-wip Extra Creamy